Hashmap-Software-Agency/Pyttman/README.md

 3. Start a project using the command `pyttman-cli newapp <app_name>`
 4. You now have a template Pyttman app.
 Run it with the shell client using `pyttman-cli dev <app_name>`, or add clients to `settings.py` and have your digital assistant app up in seconds.
 5. Consult the documentation for guidance on how to use Pyttman to its full potential by integrating your app with a chat service or your own website.

+> Documentation is on the board right now and is being written as quickly as possible.
+In the mean time, if you just can't wait - check out this template [example app](https://github.com/dotchetter/Pyttman-example-app) on how to get an idea of how to start using Pyttman.